ToadNetwork/Docs/products/launchpad.md

 For now you will have to deploy your token contract yourself.
 We will release a fully automatic token factory in the near future, which will enable token launches with zero coding. **DYOR DYOR DYOR**

 {% hint style="danger" %}
-Do not add any liquidity for your token on PADSwap until the pre-sale is over.
-Adding liquidity before the pre-sale is over may cause your pre-sale to fail.
+Do not add any liquidity for your token on PADSwap until the presale is over.
+Adding liquidity before the presale is over may cause your presale to fail.
 {% endhint %}

 The following guide walks you through the process of launching your token via a presale on PADSwap: